jharwell/fordyca/docs/parameters.md

                       distribution after collection.

 ### `visualization`

+This tag and its attributes are optional (attributes default to `false` if they are omitted).

 - `robot_id` - Set to `true` or `false`.
 If true, robot id is displayed above each robot during simulation.